rezaaa/english-and-persian-lorem-ipsum/README.md

 Feedback
 =============================

-If you discover any issues , please send a message to me@rezamahmoudi.ir or find me on twitter @Rez___a.
+If you discover any issues , please send a message to me@rezamahmoudi.ir or find me on twitter @rezamahmoudii